cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-02-13-ai-doesnt-make-me-the-same-coffee.md

     <em>“For the most part of everything I do, I'm not looking for perfection, I'm rather seeking for the experience.”</em>
 </aside>

-I would like to end this seemingly pessimistic article with a positive section.
+I would like to end this seemingly pessimistic article on a positive tone.
-AI has all the potential to augment the human experience to a level that we have never seen before.
+Let's be clear, AI has all the potential to augment human experiences to a level that we have never seen before.
-Perhaps, if AI frees up more of our time, we'll have more opportunities to do things together.
+Perhaps, if AI frees up more of our time, we'll have more opportunities to spend more time with other people.
-I would rather go hiking or fishing in the mountains with my children in that case.
+For example, I would rather go hiking or fishing in the mountains with my children in that case.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2024/2024-02-13/Brynjolfsson_on_the_turing_trap.png alt: "The turing trap" %}